decretist/Dissertation/Draft/overflow.md

 every function word in a language, although in practice, that's not easy to do.

+---

+Increasing the number of function words also introduces a new problem.
+We were able to represent our stylometric analysis of the frequency of *in* and *non* in the samples from the first- and second-recension *dicta* on a two-dimensional graph.
+But there will be as many dimensions on the graph as there are function words for which we collect data.
+And because human beings are not good at visualizing quantitative data in more than three dimensions, we need to find a way to reduce the number of dimensions.
+This is where the technique of principal component analysis, or PCA, becomes useful.

 [^a]: As of 10 February 2020, there is a bug in the `pstdev()` function in the standard Python 3 statistics library such that the optional `mu =` keyword argument to override the value of mean does not work.